VAle512/smart-crawler/README.md

 * Fix regex for homepage URL
 * Create an option for images' download
 * Check and document master.conf configurations
-* Remove Vagrant and check tests
+* Better check and document tests

 ## Acknowledgments
 Huge thanks to [Fabio Cibecchini](https://github.com/fcibecchini) for starting this project!